-- 1.)
-Member will be provided with a facility to attend the EGM/AGM through VC/OAVM through the NSDL e-Voting system.
+- (i) Member will be provided with a facility to attend the EGM/AGM through VC/OAVM through the NSDL e-Voting system.
 Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
 After successful login, you can see link of "VC/OAVM link" placed under "Join General meeting" menu against company name.
 You are requested to click on VC/OAVM link placed under Join General Meeting menu.
 The link for VC/OAVM will be available in Shareholder/Member login where the EVEN of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.)
-Members are encouraged to join the Meeting through laptops for better experience.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - (ii) Members are encouraged to join the Meeting through laptops for better experience.
 Further Members will be required to use internet with a good speed to avoid any disturbance during the meeting.
 Members connecting from their mobile devices or tablets or through laptop connecting via mobile hotspot may experience audio or video loss due to fluctuation in their respective network.
-It is therefore recommended to use stable Wi-Fi or LAN connection to attend the AGM without any interruption. - 3.)
-Facility of joining the meeting shall be open 30 minutes before the time scheduled for the meeting and shall be closed 15 minutes after such scheduled time and will be available on first come first served basis. - 4.)
-Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker may send their request mentioning their name, demat account number/folio number, email id, mobile number at secretarial@krishnaphoschem.com. - 5.)
-Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at secretarial@krishnaphoschem.com.
+It is therefore recommended to use stable Wi-Fi or LAN connection to attend the AGM without any interruption. - (iii) Facility of joining the meeting shall be open 15 minutes before the time scheduled for the meeting and shall be closed 15 minutes after such scheduled time and will be available on first come first served basis. - (iv) Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at secretarial@krishnaphoschem.com.
 The same will be replied by the company suitably.